codurance/simple-gov-app-exercise/README.md

 This project relies upon a mock API called [json-server](https://github.com/typicode/json-server) which provides us with a schemaless API that we can save and retrieve data from like a conventional API.
 When we post data to it we can see the result in `db.json` file in the package root

 We can run it using the command below

+To help us interrogate this API there is a postman collection in the `/assets` folder of this project that will help us post and get data from it without having to use the UI - this will help us check our validation rules are working

 ## Install dependencies
 `npm install` or `npm i`